nickbartram/citi-bike-tableau/README.md

 ## Data

 The data consists of many different files accumulated together.
 In its raw form this data consists of 3 CSV and 2 GeoJSON files.
 The CSV files are taken from an `s3` bucket of Citibike trip data (see References).
-The latest three files were selected to try and make the report the most relavent.
+The latest three files were selected to try and make the report the most relevent.
 The following shows the bottom of the page.

 ![1732946498602](image/README/1732946498602.png)